sanjayrp2/BikeService/README.md

 - Authentication

 ### Bike station owner:
- - View a list of all bookings filtered by status (Pending, Ready, Completed, All)
+ - View a list of all bookings filtered by status (Pending, Ready, Completed, Cancelled)
  - View details of each booking
  - Mark a booking as ready for delivery
  - Mark a booking as completed
  - Receive email notifications whenever a booking is made
+ - User Booked but not drop the bike to the service will be Mark as Cancelled

 ### Customers
  - Register for an account with email address and mobile number